 “When narcissists feel humiliated, they are prone to lash out aggressively or even violently.
 Narcissists are also at increased risk for mental health problems, including drug addiction, depression, and anxiety.
 Research shows that narcissism is higher in Western than non-Western countries, and suggests that narcissism levels have been steadily increasing among Western youth over the past few decades.”

 While I’m certain that I’ll never be Mother of the Year, there is one particular quality that I strive to nurture in my children, and I’m proud of the results thus far: gratitude.
 Beyond “please” and “thank you,” my husband and I frequently remind Will (our 5-year-old) not that he is special or better than others, but that he is fortunate to have all that he does, and that there are people who are not as lucky as he.

 “We are privileged, and the duty of privilege is absolute integrity.”

 —John O’Donohue, Irish poet & philosopher

-This week, we celebrated our older son’s birthday, and once again, instead of gifts, he collected canned goods for the Saratoga County Economic Opportunity Council food pantry at his safari-themed party at The Children’s Museum at Saratoga.
-As we drove to drop-off the donated items, we talked about how lucky we are to have plenty of food to eat, and how nice it was for him to think of others on this birthday.
+This week, we celebrated Will’s birthday, and once again, instead of gifts, he collected canned goods for the Saratoga County Economic Opportunity Council food pantry at his safari-themed party at The Children’s Museum at Saratoga.
+As we drove to drop-off the donated items, we talked about how lucky we are to have plenty of food to eat, and how nice it was for Will to think of others on this birthday.
 I looked at him in the rear-view mirror, buckled in his carseat, and I could see the pride in his face, knowing he was doing something good to help others.
 To me, that is how you build a child’s self-esteem.